 Interpretations for the public sector context

-IPSAS 31 encourages but does not require entities to recognise intangible heritage assets in the Balance Sheet.
+IPSAS 31 has been updated to require entities to recognise intangible heritage assets in the Balance Sheet.
 The Code requires authorities to recognise intangible heritage assets where the authority has information on the cost or value of an intangible heritage asset.

 For the avoidance of doubt, FRS 102 shall be interpreted by this section of the Code to permit valuations by any method that is appropriate and relevant which do not have to be carried out by external valuers (see paragraph 4.10.2.9).
 Depreciation is also not required for assets that have indefinite lives (see paragraph 4.10.2.10).